-The efforts made by the Company towards technology absorption
+a) The efforts made by the Company towards technology absorption

-- Technology updation;

-- Efficient conversion by selection of customised blow molding machine specifications to ensure higher customer satisfaction:.
+- Technology up gradation: Efforts are taken to go for all electric machines where cycle time is below 12 seconds and above which shall be justified with all electric/ servo with hybrid technology/ or complete servo machine; - Efficient conversion by selection of customized blow molding machine specifications to ensure higher customer satisfaction. - Automation;

-- Automation;

 Extrusion Blow Molding (EBM) process is currently based on lot of manual processes.
 We are under process to implement semi automation in this process and reduce manual intervention.
-The high-volume products are identified to be converted from Manual to Fully Automatic Process using latest cutting edge technology EBM Machines.
+The high-volume products are identified to be converted from manual to fully automatic process using latest cutting edge technology EBM Machines.

-Labour reduction.
+Labour reduction;

-New Cutting-edge Technology EBM Machines shall reduce manual activity to bear minimal.
+New cutting-edge Technology EBM machines shall reduce manual activity to bare minimal.
+Analysis is on to convert high volume bottles from EBM to IBM as much as possible to eliminate manpower for rework.

-Specific areas in which R & D was carried out by the Company includes:

-- Technology up-gradation in mould design;

-- Cooling efficiency;

-- Cycle time reduction in molding;

-- Product and process development;

-Strengthening Design rules, Identifying TGW (Things Gone Wrong) & Converting to TGR (Things Gone Right) and Standardization of Mould and Process across plants;

-Adding more skills in Cap and Closure Product design and development.
+- b) Specific areas in which R & D was carried out by the Company includes: - Technology up-gradation in Product and Mould design; - Cooling efficiency; - Cycle time reduction in molding; - Product and process development; - Strengthening Design failure mode and effect analysis (DFMEA) and Process failure mode effects analysis (PFMEA) process by linking each document as per global standard practices.
+Strengthening design rules, Identifying TGW (Things Gone Wrong) & Converting to TGR (Things Gone Right) and Standardization of Mould and Process across plants; - Adding more skills in Cap and Closure product design and development. - c) The Benefits derived like product improvement, cost reduction, product development or import substitution: - Introduction of Value added products; - Enhanced competitiveness due to cost reduction and product development; - Lower production cycle time and improved productivity; - Less molding rejections;

-- The Benefits derived like product improvement, cost reduction, product development or import substitution: - Enhanced competitiveness due to cost reduction and product development; - Lower production cycle time improved productivity; - Less moulding rejections; - Customer satisfaction; - Strengthen Quick response Quality Control Methods to address any Complaints; - Strengthening Design Failure Mode and Effect Analysis (DFMEA) & Process Failure Mode and Effect Analysis (PFMEA) of Product to Ensure zero part per million (0PPM). - In case of imported technology (imported during the last three years reckoned from the beginning of the financial year)
+- Achievement of Zero Part Per Million (0PPM) with on time delivery and design solutions to customers resulted into customer satisfaction; - Strengthen Quick response Quality Control Methods to address any complaints. - In case of imported technology (imported during the last three years reckoned from the beginning of the financial year)

-Not applicable, as there were no imports and all developments were done indigenously in the last three years.
+Not applicable, as there were no imports and all developments were done indigenously during the last three years.